Arseny15/Car-Shop-Project/README.md

 - As a user(seller), I want to be able to save my car list to file (if I so choose)
 - As a user(seller), I want to be able to be able to load my car list from file (if I so choose)

+## Instructions for grader
+- You can generate the first required action related to the user story: Add/Remove cars by filling up the fields in seller section: car brand, car price, car color, car year, mileage.

+- You can generate the second required action related to the user story: Use JCheckBox in potential car buyers section for sorting cars by: car brand, price, color, car year, mileage.

+- You can locate my visual component by pressing the button "SHOW IMAGE of DREAM CAR".

+- You can save the state of my application by:
+1. In Car Sellers panel, add a new car by filling up the fields(Car brand, Car price, Car color, Car year, Mileage).
+2. Press button "Add car for sale"
+3. Repeat steps 1,2 if you would like to add many cars
+4. Press button "Save cars to the file"

+- You can reload the state of my application by removing all cars from the file.
+- Two choices:
+1. Press button "Load cars from the file" in Potential car buyers panel.
+2. Fill up all fields and press "Remove car from sale list", until the list of cars is empty.
+3. Press "Save cars to the file", therefore, you will save empty list => reload the state.